chrisjsimpson/seshi/README.md

 # Seshi
-Seshi allows peers to store files in the browers, play them back &amp; share them with a friend .
+Seshi allows peers to store files in the browser, play them back &amp; share them with a friend .
 It is a web based peer to peer file sending program which combines webrtc with indexeddb.
 It's written in Javascript.

 ## Why Seshi.io